pankajp/pysph/docs/source/overview.rst

 =======================
 PySPH is a framework for Smoothed Particle Hydrodynamics (:doc:`sph`) in `Python <http://www.python.org>`_.
-The framework allows us to define arbitrary collections of partcles and forces acting on them.
+The framework allows us to define arbitrary collections of particles and forces acting on them.
 The corresponding initial value problem is then integrated in time to obtain the desired solution.
 The best way to understand this is to consider an example.

 N-Body simulation using PySPH